AshishMadaan/CPCAssignment/README.md

 Showing 'Data not found' message incase of no result of search.

 Created font icons with the help of fontforge for search,phone & doc icons.

+Note: Please reach out to me incase of any doubt at (ashishmadaan1991@gmail.com or 09718179733).